ponywolf/ponyblitz/README.md

 ![Screenshot](http://i.imgur.com/leBoVNv.gif)

-It also includes a pre-made HUD layer for score and a few open source libraries that have been released in varous places by ponywolf.
+It also includes a pre-made HUD layer for score and a few open source libraries that have been released in various places by ponywolf.

 * joyKey - axis to keystroke
 * pex - particle loader